jenkinsci/job-dsl-plugin/docs/Job-reference.md

 }
 ```

 Starts a build on completion of an upstream job, i.e. adds the "Build after other projects are built" trigger.
+Requires
+Jenkins 1.560 or later.

 Possible values for `threshold` are `'SUCCESS'`, `'UNSTABLE'` or `'FAILURE'`.